Good Debt vs Bad Debt

 - Payday or cash advance loans: Short-term loans have huge fees attached to them, and often lead to cyclical patterns of borrowing against your next paycheck, using that paycheck to pay back the short-term loan (plus fees), and then needing another one to get you through to the next paycheck.
 This kind of borrowing and debt is one of the worst and most dangerous forms of debt, and one you should avoid at all costs.

 What about car loans?
 What kind of debt are they?

 Debt pertaining to auto loans are a bit of a gray area.
 Unless you live in a city with plenty of resources within walking distance and a good public transit system, having a car is a necessity for most working adults.
 While you can pay cash for a used vehicle, if you want something safe and reliable that you won't have to put more money into repairing, you might need to take out a loan.
 Car values depreciate significantly, basically the second you drive them off the lot, but that doesn't mean that a car loan has to be bad debt.
 Your best bet is to make sure that, if you need to take out a loan to finance a vehicle, make sure it's a responsible choice.
 Do some research and find out what makes and models hold their value well, and don't over-extend yourself financially.
 That luxury SUV might look really cool on the lot, but the smarter move financially is probably the more economical sedan.

 Where can I learn more about debt and vehicle financing?

 We have tons of resources for people looking to learn about credit, debt, and financing a new vehicle.
 For general tips on improving credit or managing bad credit, click here.
-To submit specific questions to our finance professionals, click here.
-And to apply for a loan, click here.
+To apply for a loan, click here.